github-aws-runners/terraform-aws-github-runner/examples/default/README.md

 ## Usages

 Steps for the full setup, such as creating a GitHub app can be found in the root module's [README](../../README.md).
+This examples expects you have locally build zip files of the lambda in the lambda directory in the submodules.
+T
-First download the Lambda releases from GitHub.
-Alternatively you can build the lambdas locally with Node or Docker, there is a simple build script in `<root>/.ci/build.sh`.
-In the `main.tf` you can simply remove the location of the lambda zip files, the default location will work in this case.

-> Ensure you have set the version in `lambdas-download/main.tf` for running the example.
+You can build the lambdas locally with Node/Yarn (`<root>/.ci/build-yarn.sh`) or Docker (`<root>/.ci/build.sh`).
+The yarn build will write the zip files in the module dist directory.
+The Docker build will create the zip files in `lambda_ourput`.
+Alternatively you can download the lambda's via the submodule.
+Ensure you have set the version in `lambdas-download/main.tf` for running the example.
 The version needs to be set to a GitHub release version, see https://github.com/philips-labs/terraform-aws-github-runner/releases

+Only required for downloading lambda releases.

 ```bash
 cd ../lambdas-download